crypto-org-chain/chain-docs/docs/modules/tdbe.md

 If NACK is valid and submitted in time, the Commit-containing message should be considered as invalid (even though the corresponding TX was assumed as valid before) -- the punishment logic should be applied to the related message submitter;
-the next node's TDBE (next non-empty leaf) should generate and broadcast `CommitChangeTx` and include Remove proposals as with the "commit timeout" case.
+the next node's TDBE (next non-empty leaf) should generate and broadcast `CommitRemoveTx` and include Remove proposals as with the "commit timeout" case.

 ###### Updates
 After 1/3 of keypackage's lifetime is over, TDBE is allowed to generate and broadcast `SelfUpdateProposal`

--- it may happen that there's another committed `SelfUpdateProposal` (from a different sender) or `CommitChangeTx`, which makes TDBE's original `SelfUpdateProposal` -- in which case, it should re-generate and retry.
+-- it may happen that there's another committed `SelfUpdateProposal` (from a different sender) or `CommitRemoveTx`, which makes TDBE's original `SelfUpdateProposal` -- in which case, it should re-generate and retry.

 ###### new obfuscation key
-Once the Commit is applied (or state is reconstructed from Welcome), TDBE should generate a new obfuscation key as:
+Once the Commit is applied after a NACK timeout (or state is reconstructed from Welcome), TDBE should generate a new obfuscation key as:

 ```
 new_key = MLS-Exporter(
-    Label="Crypto.com Chain tx validation " + block number where CommitChangeTx is included,
+    Label="Crypto.com Chain tx validation " + block number where CommitRemoveTx/NodeJoinTx/SelfUpdateProposal is included,
     Context=(that updated group's context),
     length=(AES_128_GCM_SIV key length)
 )